Cellivar/3d-printing/notes/cetus2/frame.md

 ### General observations

 * The main structure of the printer is extruded aluminum, leading ot a relatively low noise and strong structure to prevent vibration.
 This makes me more confident this printer has a lot of 'dial in' range for getting high quality prints.
+* Most screws on my machine needed a little tightening down.
+I'm tempted to loctite some of the frame screws that shouldn't move very often.
 * There is ample room towards the front of the unit for additional connectors on the side.
 It shouln't be particularly difficult to add nice-looking custom ports near thee exposed SD card and USB-C port, or on the opposite side.
 * The wifi connection is a standard U.FL connector.
 If you're having significant problems with wifi on this printer it should be possible to modify it with a custom antenna routed along the same path as the filament sensor and mount it towards the top of the Z-axis plate.
 This should improve reception, especially in a basement or far-off garage.